OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 On this screen, we need to move between Octopus Deploy and Jira.

-Before moving forward, let's bring up Octopus Deploy and get to the right screen to complete this integration.
+Before moving forward, let’s bring up Octopus Deploy and get to the right screen to complete this integration.
 From within Octopus Deploy, click **Configuration**, then **Settings**, and **Jira Issue Tracker**.

 Copy the Octopus Installation ID and paste that value into the Octopus Installation ID in Jira (but do not click save yet):